Religion in the Philippines: Islam

-Islam reached the Philippines in the 14th century with the arrival of Muslim traders from the Persian Gulf, Southern India, and their followers from several sultanate governments in Maritime Southeast Asia.
-Islam's predominance reached all the way to the shores of Manila Bay, home to several Muslim kingdoms.
-During the Spanish conquest, Islam had a rapid decline as the predominant monotheistic faith in the Philippines as a result of the introduction of Christianity by Spanish missionaries and via the Spanish Inquisition.
+Islam reached the Philippines in the 14th century through trade networks linking the archipelago with Muslim merchants and missionaries from Persian Gulf, South India, and various Malay Muslim polities in Maritime Southeast Asia.
+By the 15th century, Islamic sultanates had been established in parts of Mindanao and the Sulu Archipelago, including the Sultanate of Sulu and the Maguindanao Sultanate.
+Muslim influence also extended into the area around Manila Bay through the Muslim-ruled polities of Maynila and Tondo before Spanish colonization.

+Several early Muslim rulers governed parts of the Manila region before Spanish conquest, including Rajah Sulayman, Rajah Matanda, and Lakandula.
+Rajah Sulayman notably resisted Spanish occupation of Maynila during the late 16th century.

+Following the arrival of the Spanish under Miguel López de Legazpi in 1565, Spanish colonial authorities and Catholic missionaries gradually displaced Islamic political influence in Luzon and the Visayas through military conquest, missionary activity, and colonial restructuring.
+Spanish colonial authorities frequently portrayed Muslim communities as political and religious adversaries of the Christianized population.
+The Spanish adopted the term “Moro” — derived from the Moors of Iberia — for Muslim Filipinos, linking them to the historical Christian-Muslim conflicts of Spain.
+Colonial writings often depicted Muslim rulers and raiders as threats to Christian settlements, helping justify military campaigns in Mindanao and Sulu.
+Historians have argued that Spanish colonial policies contributed to long-term social and political divisions between Christianized Filipinos in Luzon and the Visayas and Muslim populations in Mindanao and the Sulu Archipelago.

+Spanish campaigns against Muslim polities, collectively known as the Moro Wars, continued for several centuries.
+These conflicts contributed to the decline of Islam in northern parts of the archipelago, although Muslim communities in Mindanao and Sulu retained considerable autonomy until the late 19th century.
+Historians generally describe Spanish policy toward Muslim Filipinos as a combination of military suppression, missionary conversion campaigns, and political marginalization, rather than direct rule through the Spanish Inquisition itself, whose institutional presence in the Philippines was limited.

 The southern Filipino tribes were among the few indigenous Filipino communities that resisted Spanish rule and conversions to Christianity.
 The vast majority of Muslims in Philippines follow Sunni Islam of Shafi and Ash'ari school of jurisprudence and Theology, with small Shia and Ahmadiyya minorities.
 Islam is the oldest recorded monotheistic religion in the Philippines.

 According to the Philippine Statistics Authority, the Muslim population of the Philippines in 2020 was 6.98 million (6.4%).
 Another 2012 study by the National Commission on Muslim Filipinos (NCMF) estimated that there were 10.7 million Muslims, or approximately 11 percent of the total population.
 Some Muslim scholars have observed that difficulties in getting accurate numbers have been compounded in some Muslim areas by the hostility of the inhabitants to government personnel, leading to difficulty in getting accurate data for the Muslim population in the country.
 The majority of Muslims live in Mindanao and nearby islands.